What is Lansoprazole?

 Common Lansoprazole side effects to look out for include:

-- Abdominal pain & flatulence
+- Stomach pain and abdominal pain & flatulence

 - Dizziness – if this occurs patients should avoid skilled tasks such as driving and operating machinery

-- Rash & itching
+- Rash & itching, burning sensation

 - Nausea and vomiting